Baroque Drag: Gender, Masculinity and violence

 Imbued with their own experiences as a non-binary person, Ella's performance spans operatic and choral singing.
 Recent performances include appearances at the Leeds Lieder Festival and at the Tête à Tête festival.
-They are currently studying for a Masters at the Royal Academy of Music.
+They have recently completed their Masters at the Royal Academy of Music.
 Read more about Ella's work on their website.

 Sam Brown has given recitals across the UK and in Spain, France, Germany, Czechia, Switzerland, China and Kenya.
 He has performed at the Barbican centre, St Martin in the Fields, and St James' Piccadilly, and elsewhere.
 As well as a recitalist, Sam has collaborated on many theatre and dance projects, performing at the Globe, the Shakespeare Institute, and at the National Gallery.
 Visit Sam’s website to learn more.

 Benjamin Tassie is a composer of electronic and acoustic music.
 He has collaborated with artists including Joby Burgess, Juice Vocal, Liam Byrne and Rambert Dance, performing at venues including Tate Modern, Wilderness Festival, Kensington Palace and on BBC Radio 3 and Resonance FM.
 Read more about Benjamin’s work on his website.

 The National Trust's Sutton House is a unique Tudor house surviving in East London.
 Built in 1535 by prominent courtier of Henry VIII, Sir Ralph Sadleir, Sutton House retains much of the atmosphere of a Tudor home including oak-panelled rooms, original carved fireplaces and a charming courtyard.

 During the 1980s Sutton House was occupied by squatters and was a music and social venue known as the Blue House.
 Sutton House's unique history and rich LGBTQI+ programming make it the ideal venue in which to experience After Violence.